 The evidence that Junia is a woman is compelling.
-Its Greek spelling (Iounian) could point to either a man or a woman.
-However, the addition of an accent mark would specify gender—depending on what mark was chosen (Greek has several) and on which syllable the accent mark was placed.
+The Greek spelling (Iounian) could point to either a man or a woman.
+However, the addition of an accent mark would specify gender - depending on what mark was chosen (Greek has several) and on which syllable the accent mark was placed.

 The earliest manuscripts of the New Testament were written in an uppercase Greek script (uncial) that did not include accents.
 But copies of the Greek New Testament from later periods in a cursive script (minuscule) accent the name as female.